Sex Discrimination

 WE FIGHT AGAINST SEX DISCRIMINATION

 Sex or gender discrimination is illegal.
 Even so, sex discrimination in the workplace, primarily towards women, still regularly occurs.
 Title VII of the Civil Rights Act of 1964 and Chapter 21 of the Texas Labor Code prohibit discrimination in employment because of sex or gender.
 Sex discrimination happens when a person is treated worse or negatively because of their sex.
 Sex or gender discrimination includes sexual harassment and pregnancy discrimination, but also includes those situations where women are simply more harshly or negatively, held to different and more critical standards, not given the same opportunities as men, or otherwise treated in an inferior way.
 Crews Law Firm has represented many women who have been discriminated against because of their sex.
-Call (512) 346-7077 today or click here to schedule an appointment if you have been discriminated against because of sex.
-For information on how an employee can prove they were discriminated against and the types of evidence used in discrimination cases, click here for an article written by Crews Law Firm Attorney Robert W. Schmidt that was published in the Texas Bar Journal.
+Call (512) 520-5556 today or click here to schedule an appointment if you have been discriminated against because of sex.

 Discrimination Because of Gender Stereotypes Is Illegal